Table of Contents

 If you have already been accepted at a college (or luckily, multiple colleges), share it in your SOP.

-Not only will this convince the evaluation committee about your academic finesse but also show them that you are capable of planning ahead and securing your future.
+Not only will this convince the evaluation committee about your academic finesse, but it will also show them that you are capable of planning ahead and securing your future.

 Naturally, they would want to help.